MathieuGr02/mathieugr.github.io/_Computational-Biology/05-Gaussians.md

 ### Least squares

-Assume we have $M$ models that each predict the value of some quantity x in different conditions fore some system of interest.
+Assume we have $M$ models that each predict the value of some quantity x in different conditions for some system of interest.
 We measure the value of x in a number of conditions $i=1, 2, 3,...,n$ and denote the resulting measurements as the data $\mathcal{D}(y_1,...,y_n)$.
 Each of our models $M$ predicts the values of the quantity x which we denote as $(x_1, ...,x_n)$ for each condition.
 Assuming the measurement noise is Gaussian with standard-deviation $\sigma$ we have for the probability of the data given the predictions of a model $M$:

 $$
 \mathbb{P}(\mathcal{D} | M) = \prod^n_{i=1} \frac{1}{\sqrt{2\pi} \sigma}e^{-\frac{1}{2}\frac{(y_i - x_i)^2}{\sigma^2}}